Gummo: Editing

-Korine worked with editor Chris Tellefsen to synthesize the pre-planned footage with the "mistake-ist" footage:
+Korine worked with editor Christopher Tellefsen to synthesize the pre-planned footage with the "mistake-ist" footage:

-"When we switched forms, when the film went to video, Hi-8, or Polaroids – I wanted everything to feel like it was done for a reason.
-Like they shot it on video because they couldn’t get it onto 35mm, or they shot it on Polaroids because that was the only camera that was there...There was a script, but as a screenwriter, I’m so bored with the idea of following a script.
-I felt like I had the movie in the script, so we shot the script but then shot everything else and made sense of it all in the editing process."

 Korine said that he used footage from any source he could find that fit the aesthetic: "That cat tape was a tape that a friend of mine had given me, of him doing acid with his sister.
 They were in a garage band and there was a shot of their kitten.
 That [phasing] was an in-camera mistake."
 The final film is about 75% scripted.

 Music

-Gummo's soundtrack paints a wide canvas of American pop-culture, ranging from Almeda Riddle's field recording of the traditional children's song "My Little Rooster", to the stoner metal of the California band Sleep.
+Gummo's soundtrack paints a wide canvas of American pop-culture, ranging from Almeda Riddle's field recording of the traditional children's song "My Little Rooster", to the doom metal of the California band Sleep.
 Other popular songs include Buddy Holly's "Everyday" and Roy Orbison's "Crying", which closes the film and is directly referenced in the dialogue.

 Metal and powerviolence bands such as Bethlehem, Mystifier, Absu, Burzum, Bathory, Brujeria, Eyehategod and Spazz are also featured.
-Korine later showed interest in black metal subculture in his 2000 visual series The Sigil of the Cloven Hoof Marks Thy Path.